Chronic fatigue syndrome (ME)

 It’s not certain what causes chronic fatigue, theories include viral infections, problems with the immune system, an imbalance of hormones or psychological causes.

-The illness can include a range of symptoms, which often fluctuate from day to day.
+Symptoms of chronic fatigue cover a broad range of experiences and often fluctuate from day to day.
 Here’s what to look out for:

 - Feeling tired most of the time